CLEANit/radnet/README.md

 This is the repository for the RADNET architecture for polarization and electronic dielectric function predictions in periodic solids, and Raman intensities calculations.

+Results obtained with this repo have been published as Olivier Malenfant-Thuot *et al* 2024 *J. Phys.: Condens.
+Matter*  **36** 425901.

 ## Folders structure